Cloth Diapering 101

 Pros: Convenient, easy, quick, daycare and sitter friendly, great for diaper bags, can be paired with insert for additional absorbency

-Cons: AIO’s may take longer to dry than other diapers, may need additional absorbency for heavy wetters or extended, overnight use.
+Cons: May need additional absorbency for heavy wetters or extended, overnight use.

 A pocket diaper is a 2 piece system consisting of a waterproof outer shell sewn together with stay-dry lining with openings on one or both ends.
 The sleeve or pocket that is created is used to stuff the included absorbent insert.